Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ---
 #### `set_maximum_thread_count(maximum)`
-By deafult, TkinterWeb uses threading to improve page load times and to prevent Tkinter from freezing when loading HTML.
+By default, TkinterWeb uses threading to improve page load times and to prevent Tkinter from freezing when loading HTML.
 TkinterWeb allows up to 20 threads to run at once.
 Increasing this value can improve speed and responsiveness, at the cost of CPU and memory usage while a page is loading.
 To disable threading altogether, call `set_maximum_thread_count` with a value of 0.

 Parameters
 * **maximum** *(integer)* - Specifies the maximum number of threads that can run at the same time.